A Guide to Religious Freedom in the Workplace

 In America, you are free to practice the religion of your choice or not to practice at all.
 Your religious beliefs are your private affair.
 They are not subject to regulation by anyone.
 You are even free to adhere to your convictions in the workplace.

-If you have experienced discrimination for my religious belief in Los Angeles, then you should fight back.
+If you have experienced discrimination based on religious belief in Los Angeles, then you should fight back.
 The best way to do so is to hire a Los Angeles workplace lawyer.
-If you have experienced discrimination for my religious belief in Los Angeles, do not give your employer ammunition against you by lashing out at them.
+Do not give your employer ammunition against you by lashing out at them.
 A calm, reasoned, and deliberative response is your best option.
-A Los Angeles workplace lawyer can help you with this.
+A Los Angeles workplace harassment and discrimination lawyer can help you with this.

 When You Just Want to Do Your Job